TheKikGen/stm32-tkg-hid-bootloader/README.md

 ``````
 * The flash operation will start and the new bootloader will be written at 0x08000000.
 * You can open a serial terminal to check eventual error messages.
-* "Double click" reset button to go directly in bootloader mode and flash your own firmware with tkgflash
+* "Double click" reset button to go directly in bootloader mode and flash your own firmware with tkg-flash
-* You can use "tkgflash -info" to check the current bootloader firmware.
+* You can use "tkg-flash -info" to check the current bootloader firmware.
 * You can also use CTRL + ALT + S to get a binary in the tkg_hid_btl_uploader directory.

 # Adding a new upload method to the Arduino platform (short description)